 Inspired by my last week’s healthy Christmas cookies here comes my second creation out of my Christmas bakery.
-I’ve baked these yummy clean eating hazelnut macaroons on the 2nd Advent weekend.
+I’ve baked these yummy vegan hazelnut macaroons on the 2nd Advent weekend.

 The most important first: My hazelnut cookies stood again the test of my critical family – with one exception;) Big lesson learned, more about it in a minute…

 These are typical German hazelnut macaroons you’ll find under the name “Haselnussmakronen”, “Nusshäufchen” or “Haselnussplätzchen”.
 But instead of the traditional ingredients like table sugar and egg whites, I’ve used the healthier coconut sugar and aquafaba (chickpea water) which makes these simple Christmas cookies also suitable for vegans.

 In contrast to my first healthy Christmas cookies – (the super crunchy cinnamon stars) – the hazelnut macaroons are chewy and mellow.
 The coconut sugar gives them a caramelly taste.
 Even my mother in law enjoyed the first clean eating hazelnut cookie she tried and she is the real expert for “Haselnussmakronen”.